 What is the best chocolate to use?

 It’s important to use good quality chocolate to make peppermint bark for the best taste.
-I recommend a 70% dark chocolate or semi-sweet chocolate.
-This will give a great flavour in contrast to the white chocolate and the sweetness from the candy cane.
+I recommend 70% dark chocolate or semi-sweet chocolate.
+This will give a great flavour in contrast to the white chocolate and the sweetness of the candy cane.

 What type of candy canes are best for peppermint bark?